Typical Electrical Requirements & Running Cost Of A Wine Fridge

 Are you wondering which wine fridge I prefer?
 To be honest, I have two of them.
 An 18-bottle thermoelectric unit I use for long-term storage of my favorites and a 6-bottle compressor I use for chilling wines before serving.

-Knowing the typical electrical requirements and running costs of a wine fridge, you should now be able to decide what type of wine cooler is the best for you; if in doubt, just buy two as I did.
+Knowing the typical electrical requirements and running costs of a wine fridge, you should now be able to decide what type of wine cooler is the best for you.